 - 1. Align the processor with the socket keys. - 2.
 Align the pin-1 indicator of the processor with the triangle on the socket. - 3.
 Place the processor on the socket such that the slots on the processor align with the socket keys. - 4.
 Close the processor shield by sliding it under the retention screw. - 5.
 Lower the socket lever and push it under the tab to lock it. - 6.
+Install the:

+- a. heat sink assembly

+- b. optical drive

+- c.
+2.5-inch drive assembly

+- d. cover

-Install the: - a. heat sink assembly - b. hard drive and optical drive module - c. cover - 7.
-Follow the procedure in After working inside your computer.
+- 7. Follow the procedure in After working inside your computer.